BoldlyGoes/boldlygoes.github.io/_posts/2017-03-30-going-ultralight-1.md

 ### Repacking

 The first step in lightening my pack is also the easiest and certainly the cheapest, I'm going to unpack everything and start from the beginning.
-Starting from the bottom is going to force me to tackle everything I put into my pack; I'm looking at each item in a new light now, a revealing, minimalist, white light which isn’t flattering to anything but the essential.
+Starting from the bottom is going to force me to tackle everything I put into my pack; I'm looking at each item in a new light now; a revealing, minimalist, white light which isn’t flattering to anything but the essential.
 I'm going to need to really think about how important everything is before I put it in my bag, and it’s likely my bag can lose some weight too.

 When I repacked the first time, I picked up only the things which are directly linked to my survival outdoors; water, shelter and food.